OpenBioSim/biosimspace/doc/source/tutorials/alchemical_transfer.rst

 >>> lig1 = BSS.IO.readMolecules([f"{url}/ejm_31.prm7", f"{url}/ejm_31.rst7"])[0]
 >>> lig2 = BSS.IO.readMolecules([f"{url}/ejm_43.prm7", f"{url}/ejm_43.rst7"])[0]

-In order to run an ATM calculation a single system, containing both ligands and the protein in their correct positions, is required.
+In order to run an ATM calculation, a single system containing both ligands and the protein in their correct positions is needed.
 This can be created using functionality provided in :func:`BioSimSpace.FreeEnergy.AToMSetup`.

-ATM calculation require that both ligands be present in the system simultaneously, with one ligand bound to the receptor and the other free in the solvent.
+ATM calculations require that both ligands be present in the system simultaneously, with one ligand bound to the receptor and the other free in the solvent.
 As such, the first decision to be made when setting up an ATM calculation is which ligand will be bound and which will be free.

 It is important to note that, while one ligand is chosen to be bound, `both` ligands will bound to the receptor at some point during the calculation, the choice made here simply defines the initial state of the system, and by extension the `direction` of the calculation.

-First, create an :class:`AToMSetup` object, which will be used to create the system.
+The first step in creating an ATM-compatible system in BioSimSpace is to create an :class:`AToMSetup` object, which will be used to prepare the system:

->>> atm_setup = BSS.FreeEnergy.AToMSetup(receptor=protein, ligand_bound=lig1, ligand_free=lig2)
+>>> atm_setup = BSS.FreeEnergy.AToMSetup(receptor=protein,
+...     ligand_bound=lig1,
+...     ligand_free=lig2
+... )

-Before an AToM-ready system can be created there are decisions to be made regarding the system setup, namely which atoms will be used to define the rigid cores of the ligands, as well as the indices of the atoms that make up the centre of mass of each molecule.
+Before an AToM-ready system can be prepared there are decisions to be made regarding the system setup, namely which atoms will be used to define the rigid cores of the ligands, as well those that make up the centre of mass of each molecule.

 The choice of rigid core atoms is vital to the success of an ATM RBFE calculation, and as such BioSimSpace provides a helper function to visualise the